sonerdy/double/README.md

 # Double
 Double builds on-the-fly injectable dependencies for your tests.
 It does NOT override behavior of existing modules or functions.
+Double uses Elixir's built-in language features such as pattern matching and message passing to give you everything you would normally need a complex mocking tool for.

 ## Installation